BegumYazici/BegumYazici/README.md

 🔭 I’m currently working on a QRCodeScanner app development which will be ready to publish on the play store soon

-👀 Please see my latest [project](https://github.com/BegumYazici/PopcornApp)
+👀 Please see my personal project [project](https://github.com/BegumYazici/PopcornApp)

 💌 Feel free to contact me directly
   &nbsp;&nbsp;